-The Ultimate Guide to The Cosmere: Exploring Brandon Sanderson’s Shared Universe of Books
+The Ultimate Guide To The Cosmere: Exploring Brandon Sanderson’s Shared Universe

 Brandon Sanderson is the most prolific fantasy author of our time.
 He has published over 30 titles since 2005.
 Many of these books exist in a shared universe known as the Cosmere.
 In this guide to Brandon Sanderson’s Cosmere we take an in-depth look at how the universe operates, and why it is integral to readers of Sanderson’s work.

 How Did Brandon Sanderson Get Here?

 Sanderson published his first novel Elantris in 2005, followed by his Mistborn trilogy (published from 2006-2008).
 But it was the Wheel of Time series that made him a household name among fans in the epic fantasy genre.
 Sanderson stepped in to complete the 14-book series after author Robert Jordan died in 2007.
 Working with Jordan’s editor (and widow) Harriet McDougal, Sanderson finished the series based off Jordan’s outlines, notes, and previously written text.
 And now, it’s being adapted by Amazon, who recently put out a Wheel of Time teaser.